Yog-Yogguth/inbin/README.md

-# inbin
+# Inbin
-the inbin is for stuff that hasn't gone anywhere else

-for example files for reference
+The inbin is for stuff that hasn't gone anywhere else, for example files for reference.